heitorPB/heitorPB.github.io/_posts/2018-09-25-SwissFarWest/2018-09-25-hikingAnalysis.md

 title: The Swiss Far West and GPX fun
 ---

-Yesterday my supervisor and I went to a hike to the _Swiss Far West_, the westest part of Switzerland.
-Unfortunately, we couldn't go to the precise westest point of the border with France, because that's in the middle of the river _Le Rhône_[^1] and we didn't want to get inside the water.
+Yesterday my supervisor and I went to a hike to the _Swiss Far West_, the westernmost part of Switzerland.
+Unfortunately, we couldn't go to the precise westernmost point of the border with France, because that's in the middle of the river _Le Rhône_[^1] and we didn't want to get inside the water.